Last updated: Feb 27, 2026

 When you sign in using your Google Account, The Inbox requests limited access through Google OAuth to read, send, and manage your Gmail messages, and to access your Google Contacts for composing emails.
 We only request the minimum scopes required:

 The Inbox temporarily stores your access token (securely encrypted) to fetch your emails in real time — directly from Google’s servers.
-We may also store your Google ID, name, email address, and profile photo in our secure database to manage your session and personalize your experience.
+We may also store your Google ID, name, email address, and profile photo in our secure database to manage your session.

-This information is securely managed using Firebase, Google’s cloud platform.
+This information is securely managed using Firebase.
 No email messages, attachments, or contact data are stored on our servers; they are fetched directly and shown to you in real time.

 All communication between The Inbox and Google’s APIs is protected using HTTPS and OAuth 2.0.
 Your session tokens are stored in encrypted, HTTP-only cookies — inaccessible to client-side scripts or third parties.